 Meet Alwar Pillai, CEO at FableNovember 22, 2021

 We are lucky to have Fable sponsoring of this year’s Civic Design conference–and we thought you might like to get to know them better!
-We’ve asked them some questions that get to the heart of why they’re passionate about enterprise design, what it’s like to work at Fable, and what makes their products and services special to enterprise professionals.
+We’ve asked them some questions that get to the heart of why they’re passionate about civic design, what it’s like to work at Fable, and what makes their products and services special to public sector professionals.

-Rosenfeld Media: Why are you sponsoring this year’s Civic Design?
+Rosenfeld Media: Why are you sponsoring this year’s Civic Design conference?

 Alwar: Civic Design is the coming together of people who care deeply about building great user experiences.
 The Rosenfeld community has the passion to work through the challenges of making digital products not only accessible to people with disabilities, but enjoyable!
 All people deserve to leverage the full power of the digital world, and we’re excited to exchange and learn amongst likeminded researchers, designers, and builders of all things digital.